groonga/groonga/doc/source/reference/commands/select.rst

 If the result of this query is cached, the next same query returns response quickly by using the cache.

-It doesn't control whether existing cached output is used or not.
+It doesn't control whether existing cached result is used or not.

 Here are available values: